timo007/bicon/install.md

 Now open a Windows Powershell terminal (you may need to install this if you don't already have it).

-Run julia from the command line:
+Run Julia from the command line:

 ![Julia REPL](images/julia.png "Julia REPL")